SamuelNicaise/variantconvert/README.md

 cd variantconvert
 pip install -e .
 ```
 3) Change the GENOME["path"] variable in configs/*.json to fit your local system.

-Some converters will require access to a valid reference genome in fasta format.
+Indeed, some converters will require a valid reference genome in fasta format.
+This is to fill in the VCF "REF" column in cases where we only have the position without the reference base.
 Alternatively, you can create your own config files in another folder.

 # Usage
 ```